donedonedone278/AnthroCharactersContinued/README.md

 Thanks to JefGrizli for major config edits, layout improvements, and mod compatibility work.

-Thank you to our first-ever translator: EMber
+Thank you to our translators: EMber and isma_kenji

 Thanks to Krystedez and ColaWolf for additional characters.